ninpwn/ninpwn.github.io/index.md

 # About Me

-I am Dean Erlich, a 20-year-old individual from Israel, deeply immersed in the captivating world of technology and, more specifically, dedicated to the pursuit of cyber security, exploit research, and exploit development through various channels, including engaging in CTFs, enrolling in comprehensive courses, and acquiring valuable hands-on experience.
+I am Dean, a 21 year old individual from Israel, deeply immersed in the captivating world of technology and, more specifically, dedicated to the pursuit of cyber security, exploit research, and exploit development through various channels, including engaging in CTFs, enrolling in comprehensive courses, and acquiring valuable hands-on experience.
 Ultimately, my goal is to transform this profound passion into a fulfilling career.

 ---